 How the “Apple Security Alert” scam works

-It does not – the phone number leads to scammers, fake tech support staff who try to convince every caller to give access to their computer.
+According to “Apple Security Alert”, access to your computer has been blocked, it has “Trojan Spyware” on it, your information (such as passwords) was stolen, and to fix all this you must call a phone number that supposedly belongs to Apple Support.
+(It does not – the phone number leads to scammers, fake tech support staff who try to convince every caller to give access to their computer.)

 And there’s another scam that targets Mac users that looks like a diet version of “Apple Security Alert”.
 It seems like scammers keep adding details to make the fake alerts more and more overwhelming.

-This makes sense – the point of the “Apple Security Alert” scam is to terrify people so much that they feel like they have to follow the instructions of the alert.
-Not just with the outrageous claims but with the presentation, too:
+The point of the “Apple Security Alert” scam is to terrify people.
+To scare them so much that they feel like they have to follow the instructions of the fake alert.

-- Stealing Apple’s name, logo, the appearance of macOS windows to make “Apple Security Alert” look credible.
+- It steals Apple’s name, logo, the appearance of macOS windows to make itself look credible.

-- Playing an audio track of a voice reading out the same warning.
-This makes the whole thing extra distressing.
+- It also plays an audio track of a voice reading out the same warning.
+This makes the whole event extra distressing.

-Overall, being confronted with “Apple Security Alert” is a very uncomfortable experience.
+Overall, being confronted with “Apple Security Alert” is a very uncomfortable, overwhelming experience.

 The “Apple Security Alert” scam threatens that your information is being stolen and that your personal computer is blocked.
 It says that the only way to fix it is by calling the phone number that it provides.

-It’s not just the victim’s money that’s in danger, but also their personal information that comes with payment info.
-The scammers can’t be trusted to respect anyone’s privacy.
+It’s not just your money that’s in danger, but also your personal information.
+The scammers are dangerous.